 If you operate under a B2B model, this is a particularly good way to show your appreciation.

-Got a great customer that keeps coming back?
-Send them some company swag!
+Have a great customer that keeps coming back?
+Send them some company swag to show your appreciation.

-If you give your employees hats, t-shirts, sweatshirts, mugs, or other branded material, send some to your best customers!
+If you give your employees hats, t-shirts, totes, mugs, or other branded material, send some to your best customers as well.
 They’ll appreciate the small (and useful) gesture.

-(Plus, having your customers walk around town with your logo on their shirts and bags shouldn’t hurt your business’s branding efforts.)
+Not to mention, having your customers walk around town with your logo on their shirts and bags shouldn’t hurt your business’s branding efforts.

 Everyone likes a little love on their birthday—your customers included.

 Take the time to send a specialized email or note that gives your customer a happy birthday wish, or even a birthday gift or discount code.
-Many businesses don’t do this, so if you take the extra step to do so, you might be able to set yourself apart from the rest.
+Not many businesses do this, so if you take the extra step to do so, you might be able to set yourself apart from the rest.

-If you run a website, or acquire customers via the internet, ask them for their birthday and month when they give you their email or set up an account with you.
+If you run a website or acquire customers via the internet, ask them for their birthday when they give you their email or set up an account.
 This is an easy way to keep track of the date and send over a note when a customer’s birthday rolls around.

-Odds are, you collect some sort of customer data and purchasing data on your sales.
+Odds are, you collect some sort of customer and purchasing data on your sales.
 Besides using this data to keep your inventory stable, you can also use this information to personalize your customers’ shopping experience.

-When it comes down to it, nothing says “thank you for supporting small business” like stellar customer service, every. single. day.
+When it comes down to it, nothing says “thank you for supporting my small business” like stellar customer service every.
+Single.
+Day.

 Every time a customer gets on the phone with your sales representative or talks to an employee in person, make sure they get the best customer service experience possible.